 The city closed down subway, bus and commuter train systems as of Sunday night.

 Trees were downed across the region, falling debris closed a major bridge in Boston and floodwater and gusts of wind buffeted coastal towns such as Fairfield, Connecticut, home to many commuters into New York City, where police cruisers blocked access to the beaches.

 Power and back-up generators failed at New York University hospital, and patients were being elsewhere for care.

 The storm’s wind field stretched from the Canadian border to South Carolina, and from West Virginia to an Atlantic Ocean point about halfway between the US and Bermuda, easily one of the largest ever seen.

-The National Hurricane Centre said Sandy came ashore as a “post-tropical cyclone”, meaning it still packed hurricane-force winds but lost the characteristics of a tropical storm.
+The National Hurricane Center said Sandy came ashore as a “post-tropical cyclone”, meaning it still packed hurricane-force winds but lost the characteristics of a tropical storm.
 It had sustained winds of 129km per hour (kph), well above the threshold for hurricane intensity.

 The federal government in Washington was also closed, and so too were schools up and down the East Coast.

-Con Edison, New York’s electric utility, said it expected “record-size outages”.
-The company said it would pre-emptively shut down transformers in some areas to prevent further damage.
+New York’s electric utility, Con Edison, said it expected “record-size outages”.
+The company said it would preemptively shut down transformers in some areas to prevent further damage.

-Early on Tuesday morning, US power company Excelon Corp declared an alert at the 615MW Oyster Creek nuclear power reactor in New Jersey due to rising ocean water from Sandy, a spokesman at the US Nuclear Regulatory Commission (NRC) said.
+Early on Tuesday morning, US power company Excelon Corp declared an alert at the 615MW Oyster Creek nuclear power reactor in New Jersey due to rising ocean water from Sandy, a spokesman at the US Nuclear Regulatory Commission said.